SnivySquid65/manonnikki/README.md

 ## Usage
 If this repository is requested for takedown by Shadok, I'll follow through.
 Any files listed as `.failed` weren't handled, and had a 403 forbidden error upon load.
 However, these don't seem to load in normal gameplay, so that shouldn't matter too much.
+All maps, images, and some audio are fully intact.

+## Noted Issues
+- All music is incomplete, however, most short sound samples are intact.
+- The webpage assets do not work whatsoever, but no errors are reported in inspect element debuggers.